Advanced Physics Project (Research in Physics) (PHYS*4001)

 - How the results are to be analyzed.

-- Any anticipated outcomes.
+- Any anticipated outcomes and their significance

-Individual Students meet with Coordinator (Rehearsal for Final Report)
+Individual Students Meet with Coordinator (Rehearsal for Final Report)

 Dates/TBA – mid-March